-Best bits of being a consultant?
+Best bits of being an independent consultant?

 As an independent, you can be flexible to pursue projects and work with clients that are of most interest and continue to help you grow.
 You are also able to balance work projects – which can inevitably be all-consuming – with other opportunities and interests.